I made the mistake of saying something non-snarky about COVID-19 on Twitter this morning:

 There are several things to tease apart here.

-First: yes, Seattle has a better grasp on its situation than probably any other region in the US because smart researchers in our area effectively routed around the CDC.
+First: yes, Seattle has a better grasp on its situation than probably any other region in the US because smart researchers in our area effectively worked around the CDC.
 We’re apparently both lucky and good.

 Second: as of relatively recently, we are not the only region in the US to test for the new coronavirus.
 Community spread has been detected in CA, OR, NY, NJ, RI, and NC.
 I don’t know the status of testing across the US.
 Based on news reports, it sounds like it’s vastly too little.
 But it’s also not zero.